Stephenremmi/Remmisma-Gallery/README.md

     * Open your preferred browser and view the app by opening the link **http://127.0.0.1:5000/**.

 ## Known Bugs
-* overlap of scroll features
+* Viewing of photo

 ## Versioning
-Articnews version 1.0
+Remmisma Galerie version 1.0
 Future releases should have the following features:
-* Ability to search news
-* Ability to favorite specific articles
+* Ability to favorite specific photos
-* Pagination.
-* be responsive
-* Bottom screen-Allows user to scroll down the page infinitely
-* Include various news categories such as sport,science and tech.
+* Include various photo categories such as sport,memes,history and nature